Protecting State Insurance Regulation

 The insurance industry is regulated by individual state oversight of members of the insurance industry licensed by each state, rather than by a federal bureaucracy.
 This structure helps to ensure fairness for consumers by allowing state insurance regulatory authorities to design and refine their system of supervision so that it is tailored to meet the needs of that state’s policyholders.
 Indeed, according to a report issued by the Government Accountability Office (GAO) in June 2013, the decentralization of our state-based insurance regulatory system helped to mitigate damage to the insurance industry during the 2008 financial crisis.

-Repeal the Federal Insurance Office
+Repeal or Reform the Federal Insurance Office

 In 2010, in a misguided effort to respond to the 2008-2009 financial crisis, advocates of federal insurance regulation created the Federal Insurance Office (FIO) as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act (commonly referred to as Dodd-Frank).
 PIA opposed the creation of the FIO from its inception; its very existence threatens the primacy of state-based insurance regulation.

-Many of FIO’s duties are examples of federal overreach and are duplicative of activities that are already being done within our state-based insurance regulatory system.
+Many of FIO’s duties are examples of federal overreach and are duplicative of existing activities within our state-based insurance regulatory system.
 Additionally, like most federal offices, the FIO’s power has consistently expanded since its creation.
 In the decade since, the FIO has sought to federally regulate mortgage insurance; to be included in international supervisory colleges; and to promulgate uniform national standards for state guaranty associations.
 Every one of these acts is well outside the FIO’s mandate.
 In addition, over the years, it has been identified as a potential overseer of the National Association of Registered Agents and Brokers (NARAB).

 To see the latest blog posts on this issue, click here.